 • Mobility limitation

 • Mood disorders

 1st -- Download the appropriate form depending on your disability for documentation guidelines.

 2nd -- Make sure your forms are completed and filled out according to the documentation guidelines.
 Your forms must be signed by your Doctor.
 Forms not signed by your Doctor will not be accepted.

-3rd -- Submit your completed required documentation as soon as possible via Fax (678-839-6429), E-Mail at CCD@westga.edu, or in person to the Counseling & Career Development offices in 123 Row Hall.
+3rd -- Submit your completed required documentation as soon as possible via Fax (678-839-6429), E-Mail at CC@westga.edu, or in person to the Counseling Center offices in 123 Row Hall.

 4th -- Make an appointment with an Accessibility Services Coordinator to review your documentation.
 Services and accommodations will be determined in this appointment.
 Make sure to bring back-up copies of all your documentation with you to your appointment.